Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 - Fee assistance leisure access program

-- Personal assistant for leisure activities
+- Personal assistant for leisure activities (PAL Card)

-- Apply for inclusion support
+- Apply for Inclusion Support

 Fee assistance leisure access program